sandipkumarjha/UI-Design-/README.md

 # UI-Design-
-This project is a simple UI design
+This project is a simple UI design usinh HTML5 and CSS3 .
+Here i used grid to make 2 dimensional layout, media queries to make it responsive